ReDI-School/html-css/projects/01_ecommerce/04_milestone/project_guide.md

-# **Recap: Weeks 1, 2, and 3 – Project Guide**
+# **Recap: Milestones 1, 2, and 3 – Project Guide**

 ## **Overview**

-This guide summarizes the core concepts and project outputs from Weeks 1, 2, and 3.
+This guide summarizes the core concepts and project outputs from Milestones 1, 2, and 3.
 The focus was on creating an e-commerce store skeleton in Milestone 1, styling it with CSS basics in Milestone 2, and enhancing its layout with advanced techniques in Milestone 3.

 ---